Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Soldering a Circuit Board.rst

     $ sudo ./LightWater03

-After the program is executed, the LEDs will light up in the form of flowing water with a long “tail”.
+After the program is executed, the LEDs will light up in the form of flowing water with a long "tail".

 The following is the program code: